 (Oh and it's not in print at the moment, but drop us a line and we'll get you a nice second-hand copy if you're interested.
 You should be...)

-Ian Sansom – The Norfolk Mystery is our book of the month for July.
+Nathan Filer – Shock of the Fall is our book of the month for July.